German Series in the USA

 Babylon Berlin places the audience at the center of a whirlwind of cultural and political agitation.
 It’s a portrait of late-1920s Germany with some uncannily topical notes, but the show doesn’t stint on the pleasures of pulp fiction: mounting suspense, cliffhangers and a climactic shootout in a swanky Art Deco restaurant that would do Michael Mann proud.
 Throughout the series, the filmmaking is more inventive than in most feature films.

 The third season started filming in late 2018, with the principal cast and the creative trio of Tykwer, von Borries and Handloegten all returning.
 Filming was completed in May 2019 and broadcasting rights for the third season had been sold to 35 Countries before the filming had even concluded.
-On December 16th, 2019, the third season of the series had its world premiere at the Berlin Zoo Palast and started broadcasting January 24th, 2020, initially on Sky 1.
-In the US, the third season launched on March 1st 2020 with all 12 episodes available at once on Netflix.
-While no release date for Season 4 has been announced in the US, it has already been completed and was shown in Germany in 2022 - news that makes us want to raise a Berliner Weisse in celebration.
+On December 16th, 2019, the series' third season had its world premiere at the Berlin Zoo Palast and started broadcasting January 24th, 2020, initially on Sky 1.
+In the US, the third season launched on March 1st 2020 with all 12 episodes available on Netflix.
+The 4th season, aired in Germany in October 2022, and is available within Germany on the ARD Mediathek.
+In the USA, starting June 25, 2024, all four seasons will be available exclusively on MHz Choice after Netflix removed the series from their lineup– news we can raise a Berliner Weiße to.

 WATCH „BABYLON BERLIN“